Rain Man | 1988

 Twenty miles west of El Reno, south of I-40, is the town of Hinton, where Raymond gets to watch Judge Wapner on the farmhouse TV.
 Way up about twenty miles north of Oklahoma City, on I-35, is the town of Guthrie, where Charlie takes Raymond to see the doctor at the Guthrie Clinic, on the corner of Oklahoma Street and Division Street.

 Charlie, reborn as a caring brother, turns down a $250,000 offer from Dr Bruner poolside in the Westin Bonaventure Hotel, 404 South Figueroa Street, downtown.
 Its cylindrical glass towers can also be seen in This Is Spinal Tap, True Lies, In The Line of Fire, Jim McBride’s 1983 remake of Breathless (with Richard Gere), Strange Days and Buck Rogers in the 25th Century.
 Its interior even became the NASA facility for Christopher Nolan's Interstellar.

 He takes Raymond for pancakes at the Pink Cadillac Cafe (you can’t do the same – the pancake house is now Blue Bamboo, 359 North La Cienega Boulevard, serving up Asian fusion fare), before battling it out with the medical profession (a cameo from director Barry Levinson) for custody of Raymond.

 The meeting takes place in the Wattles Mansion, 1824 North Curson Avenue on the south end of Runyon Canyon Park in Hollywood, a 1905 house and gardens built as the winter residence of an Omaha businessman.
-It’s now the HQ of Hollywood Heritage and, though you can’t visit, you can hire it for your party, wedding – or as a film location.

 Charlie finally sees Raymond off back to ‘Wallbrook’ at Santa Ana Train Station, 2800 North Main Street, Santa Ana, southeast of Los Angeles.